kedro-org/kedro/docs/source/12_faq/02_architecture_overview.md

 A python function that instantiates the project context by calling `load_context()`. `get_project_context()` also preserves backwards compatible interface to ensure old versions of the plugins continue working even if breaking changes are introduced in `load_context()`.

-> *Note:* This function is intended for plugin use only and will remain backwards compatible.
-To instantiate the project context outside of a plugin, we strongly recommend that you call `KedroSession.load_context()`.
+> *Note:* This function is intended for plugin use only.
+It is now deprecated and will be removed in version 0.18.0.
+To instantiate the project context outside of a plugin, you should call `KedroSession.load_context()`.

 #### `load_context()`